Vegans, This New McDonald's Menu Item Is For You

 The burger is reportedly made with a soy patty and includes many of the toppings you'll find on a Big Mac, like lettuce and tomato.
 However, there's no cheese (not even of the cashew variety) on top of this burger.

 McDonald's is hardly the first company attempting to widen its vegan options.
 Chipotle now offers the tofu-based Sofritas, an alternative to beef or chicken, for use in burritos, tacos, and bowls.
-Domino's has a specific vegan crust (the Gluten-Free crust contains honey) and Subway's Veggie Delite is also perfect for vegans.
+White Castle's new Black Bean Slider is also perfect for vegans.
+Umami Burger also recently introduced the Impossible Burger, a burger with an incredibly meat-like consistency, which can be made vegan by removing the cheese and sauce.

-McDonald's may have a long way to go before it's as vegan-friendly as some other food outlets, but hey...at least they're trying?
+McDonald's may have a long way to go before it's as vegan-friendly as, say, Veggie Grill, but hey...at least they're trying?

 Advertisement